-Global Network Professor of Economics Affiliation: NYU Abu Dhabi
+Affiliation: NYU Abu Dhabi

 Education: PhD New York University

-Research Areas: International Economics, Macroeconomics, Development
+Research Areas: Macroeconomics, International Finance and Macroeconomics, International Trade

 Jean Imbs is a Professor of Economics.
 Before joining NYU Abu Dhabi, he was a Professor at the Paris School of Economics and a Research Director at France’s CNRS.
-He received a Master degree in International Business from HEC Paris, and a PhD in Economics from New York University.
+He received a Master's degree in International Business from HEC Paris, and a PhD in Economics from New York University.
 Until 2010, he was a Professor at the London Business School, and at the University of Lausanne.

 Jean consults regularly with major policy institutions, including the International Monetary Fund, the World Bank, the European Central Bank, the European Commission, the Bank of England, the UK Treasury, and many other central banks around the world.
-He teaches a broad range of classes in macroeconomics, including international finance, economic growth, or monetary and fiscal policy, to graduate, undergraduate, and executive audiences.
+He teaches a broad range of classes in macroeconomics, including international finance, economic growth, and monetary and fiscal policy, to graduate, undergraduate, and executive audiences.
 He has taught among others at Princeton University, the University of Chicago Booth School of Business, New York University, HEC Paris, and INSEAD.